skamalad/shikhsha_final/README.md

 *   Give your application a name.
 *   Provide a contact email address for user support.
 This must be on the domain which is used by Workspace/GCP.
 *   Provide an email address for developer contact information.
 *   All other fields, including OAuth scopes, are not required.
-Save and continue to the summary screen.
+Save and continue to the summary screen, and then click save and continue again.

 ##### Create service account and generate key